ASIA MARKETS: Asian Markets Pull Back After Weak Earnings In U.S.

 ADVERTISEMENT

 Weston said sentiment was favoring less discretionary stocks in the market, although commodities in Australia continue to find some support.
-Among those, Rio Tinto (RIO) was last up 0.6%.
+Among those, Rio Tinto (RIO) climbed 0.4% and BHP Billiton (BHP.AU) gained 0.6%, supported by a rise in copper prices.

 Overnight, U.S. stock indexes pulled back slightly, with the Dow Jones Industrial Average ending down 0.1%, as individual stocks sold off following disappointing corporate earnings reports.
 Shares of department store leader Macy's (M) shed 17% after the firm reported a bigger-than-expected slide in first-quarter revenue.

-Analysts, however, still see some potential for gains in Asia, which has seen India and South Korea logging fresh record highs and Japan, Hong Kong, Indonesia and Taiwan posting multiyear highs.
+Analysts, however, still see some potential for gains in Asia, which has seen India and South Korea log fresh record highs and Japan, Hong Kong, Indonesia and Taiwan post multiyear bests.

 In the forex market, the New Zealand dollar was one of the biggest movers after the country's central bank surprised the markets by retaining a neutral bias, which pushed the currency down 1.5% against the U.S. dollar over the past day.